Anandesh-Sharma/Emojifier/README.md

-# Emojifier - Emotion Recognition in Real-Time
+# Emojifier - Emotion Recognition in Real-Time (no longer maintained)

 ***Project Structure***